-Pancreatic cancer is the fourth most common cause of cancer-related mortality in the Unites States .
+Pancreatic cancer is the fourth most common cause of cancer-related mortality in the US.
 Approximately 85% of pancreatic cancers are ductal adenocarcinomas, which are discussed here.
 Less common pancreatic tumors include endocrine tumors, carcinoid tumors, and lymphoma.

 The characteristic presentation includes an insidious onset of weight loss, fatigue, anorexia, and gnawing abdominal or back pain.
 The most common symptom is epigastric pain with radiation to the back, which often improves upon bending forward.
 In addition, painless jaundice, dark urine, acholic stools, pruritis, migratory thrombophlebitis, or Courvoisier sign (a palpable, nontender gallbladder) may be present.

-Unfortunately, by the time symptoms appear, the cancer has often become quite advanced.
+Unfortunately, by the time symptoms appear, the cancer is usually unresectable.
 At the time of diagnosis, more than 80% of patients have advanced tumors marked by either local extension into adjacent organs (such as the liver) or distant metastases, resulting in a poor long-term survival rate.
 Most patients die within a year of diagnosis.

-Gender: Males have a slightly higher risk than females with a ratio of 1.3-1.
+Gender: Males have a slightly higher risk than females with a ratio of 1.3 to 1.

-Race: Blacks have a slightly higher incidence of pancreatic cancer than whites.
+Race: In the US, Blacks have a slightly higher incidence of pancreatic cancer than whites.

 Smoking: Cigarette smoking is one of the major risk factors for developing pancreatic cancer and accounts for approximately 25% of all cases.